-Complies Complies Partially X Explain
+Partially complies X

-The Board of Directors' Regulations include various sections on the regulation of the directors' duties and, in particular, the need to devote sufficient time and effort to perform their duties effectively.
+The Board of Directors' Regulations include various sections on the regulation of the Directors' duties and, in particular, the need to devote sufficient time and effort to perform their duties effectively.

 In this regard, BME complies with section a) of this Recommendation as article 21.a) of the Board of Directors' Regulations states that the Appointments and Remuneration Committee must be informed of all professional commitments which may impede the Director from efficiently carrying out his functions.
-In keeping with this obligation, article 27 of the Regulations states that directors must notify the Company, via its Chairman, of any positions they hold at other companies or entities, and before accepting any directorship or management position in another company or entity, and should inform the Audit Committee of their intention to do so.
+In keeping with this obligation, article 27 of the Regulations states that Directors must notify the Company, via its Chairman, of any positions they hold at other companies or entities, and before accepting any directorship or management position in another Company or entity, and should inform the Audit Committee of their intention to do so.

-With regard to establishing rules on the number of directors who may constitute BME's Board of Directors, as indicated in section B.1.9 of this report, the Board of Directors' Regulations limits the participation of its independent and executive directors in other Boards of Directors but does not establish a limit on the number of non-independent external directors.
+With regard to establishing rules on the number of Directors who may constitute BME's Board of Directors, as indicated in section B.1.9 of this report, the Board of Directors' Regulations limits the participation of its independent and executive Directors in other Boards of Directors but does not establish a limit on the number of non-independent external Directors.

-The lack of limits placed on its non-independent external directors can be justified by the fact that their appointment is put forward by the significant shareholder which they represent based on their knowledge and professional experience in the sector in which the Company operates.
+The lack of limits placed on its non-independent external Directors can be justified by the fact that their appointment is put forward by the significant shareholder which they represent based on their knowledge and professional experience in the sector in which the Company operates.

-In any event, the Appointments and Remuneration Committee, in compliance with its obligation to previously notify the appointment of a non-independent external director, may deem that the candidate's other professional obligations could impede him from effectively carrying out his functions as a director.
+In any event, the Appointments and Remuneration Committee, in compliance with its obligation to previously notify the appointment of a non-independent external Director, may deem that the candidate's other professional obligations could impede him from effectively carrying out his functions as a Director.

-27. The proposal for the appointment or renewal of directors which the board submits to the General Shareholders' Meeting, as well as provisional appointments by the method of co-option, should be approved by the board:
+27. The proposal for the appointment or renewal of Directors which the Board submits to the General Shareholders' Meeting, as well as provisional appointments by the method of co-option, should be approved by the Board:

-a) On the proposal of the Nomination Committee, in the case of independent directors;
+a) On the proposal of the Nomination Committee, in the case of independent Directors;